0

 European photographic collections showing these ancestral Americas bear witness to colonialism and the socio-political context of the countries concerned in relation to "indigenous" communities.
 The latter have partly lost their culture, their economic and territorial autonomy.

 But they also bear witness to an unprecedented history concerning not only the use of technology, but also the relationship to the knowledge and beliefs that characterize the culture of these peoples at the "end of the world", as well as the conditioning of our view and knowledge of these same peoples.
 It's a colonial myth that Amerindians don't want to be photographed, particularly because we're "going to steal their souls"; this Western belief gave value to the images brought back by explorers.
-The issue of camera refusal is much more complex and varied: resistance can relate to the shooting itself, to the circulation of the self-image, to the one-sidedness of the transaction, to a lack of understanding of the camera, as well as to political and spiritual consequences.
+The issue of camera refusal is much more complex and varied: resistance can relate to the taking of the picture, to the circulation of the self-image, to the one-sided nature of the transaction, to a lack of understanding of the camera, as well as to political and spiritual consequences.

 Mänk'áčen ("the shadow hunter" in the Yahgan language) thus presents the findings of artist/researcher and curator Sergio Valenzuela Escobedo, and also draws on an ethnographic archive to defend the thesis of the existence of a "mystical mechanic"; text by Justo Pastor Mellado.